tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpModule.md

 >When you submit a module to a meeting, the organising group's *data aministrator* can also modify data for your module/station.

 #### Exits
-Each gable of a module represents an *exit*.
+Each end plate of a module represents an *exit*.
 Most modules only have two *exits*, for example line-modules; you will have one in each direction: *east* and *west*.
 When the track ends on the module, you add only one exit.